yunteng/CubicaPlus/README.md

 cubica++ directory.
 It will recurse down into the projects directories and build all the necessary binaries.
 The binaries will be deposited in the bin directory.

+The pipeline.sh script executes the entire workflow on the hand example, including full space simulation training, basis generation, cubature training and subspace condensation simulation.

 ============================================
 Usage: